 Undergraduates choose one of three concentrations (US, European, or World history), and an honors program and combined B.A./M.A. program are also available to qualified students.
 In addition, the Department participates in several interdepartmental programs, including Africana Studies, Asian Studies, Interdisciplinary Studies (with a concentration in Documentary Studies), Social Studies, Women's Studies, Judaic Studies, Latin American and Caribbean Studies, Medieval and Renaissance Studies, and Russian and East European Studies.

-On a graduate level, the Department of History offers a Doctor of Philosophy degree, a Master of Arts degree in History, a Master of Arts degree in History with a concentration in Public History, a Master of Arts degree in History with a concentration in History & Media, and a Certificate of Advanced Study (C.A.S.) in Public History.
+On a graduate level, the Department of History offers a Doctor of Philosophy degree, a Master of Arts degree in History, a Master of Arts degree in History with a concentration in Public History, and a Certificate of Advanced Study (C.A.S.) in Public History.
 The M.A. in History may also be combined with the M.S. in Information Science.
 In addition, the department participates in several interdepartmental programs, such as Social Studies (which the department administers) and Liberal Studies.

 History doctoral student Erica Nuckles became a historical reenactor when she was two years old.
 Now she’s turned her love of history into a successful career.
 She is currently Director of History and Collections at French and Indian War outpost at Fort Ligonier in Pennsylvania.
 For more of her story,click here.
 To see UAlbany's News Center coverage of Nuckles’s success click here.

 The fall semester is off to a great start!
 Please see the History Department newsletter to view our September events.
 Also, please check out the faculty spotlight, which highlights the History Department’s strength in environmental history.